saadmk11/changelog-ci/README.md

 ## How Does It Work:

-Changelog CI uses `python` and `GitHub API` to generate changelog for a repository.
+Changelog PR uses `python` and `GitHub API` to generate changelog for a repository.
 First, it tries to get the `latest release` from the repository (If available).
 Then, it checks all the **pull requests** / **commits** merged after the last release using the GitHub API.
 After that, it parses the data and generates the `changelog`.
 Finally, It writes the generated changelog at the beginning of the `CHANGELOG.md` (or user-provided filename) file.
-In addition to that, if a user provides a config (JSON/YAML file), Changelog CI parses the user-provided config file and renders the changelog according to users config.
+In addition to that, if a user provides a config (JSON/YAML file), Changelog PR parses the user-provided config file and renders the changelog according to users config.
 Then the changes are **committed** and/or **commented** to the release Pull request.